ggreen86/XLSX-Workbook-Class/README.md

 Release 47 is released.
 Corrected logic error in setting the cell merging calculation for the report listener.

+## Release 48

+Release 48 is released for an enhancement to the method SaveTableToWorkbookEx() in order to allow for creating spreadsheets from tables with a row count that exceeds the sheet row limit.
+See Release Notes for more information.

 ## Written By

 Gregory Green